 As such, employers should carry out ongoing risk assessments and consider any factors that may make employees particularly susceptible to infection.
 Employers should also consider circulating up-to-date information on good hygiene practices and provide any necessary equipment to facilitate this, such as hand sanitisers.
-For example, we recommend issuing a reminder on action employees can take to help stop viruses like COVID-19 spreading.
+For example, we recommend issuing a reminder on the actions that employees can take to help stop viruses such as COVID-19 spreading.
 Such advice may include:

 We further recommend notifying employees where they can access more information if they are concerned, such as from the Finnish Institute for Health and Welfare and the national COVID-19 telephone service.

 Can employers request or require information from an employee about potential or actual exposure to the virus?